Gaider10/cubiomes-viewer-wasm/README.md

 https://github.com/cubitect/cubiomes-viewer compiled for wasm
-The only modification is the addition of coi-serviceworker.min.js for CORS on github pages
+The only modification is the addition of coi-serviceworker.min.js needed on github pages

 Generated with
 ```sh